quanticedu/clean-test-course/README.md

 # quantic-test-course

-This repository supports the Software Testing course for the MS Software Design and Engineering program at Quantic School of Business & Technology.
+This repository supports the Software Testing course for the MS Software Design and Engineering program at Quantic School of Business & Technology..

 ## Table of Contents